 World Gorilla Day

-Zoo Atlanta joins conservation stakeholders, zoos, wildlife organizations and individuals around the world in observing World Gorilla Day on Saturday, September 22.
-Be part of this second-annual event highlighting gorillas and their habitats and the need to act for gorillas in the wild.
+Zoo Atlanta joins conservation stakeholders, zoos, wildlife organizations and individuals around the world in observing World Gorilla Day on Friday, September 24.
+Be part of this sixth-annual event highlighting gorillas and their habitats and the need to act for gorillas in the wild.

 What is World Gorilla Day?

 First launched in 2017, World Gorilla Day is an animal awareness day geared toward celebrating gorillas and empowering global communities to take action for all four gorilla subspecies (mountain gorilla, Cross River gorilla, western lowland gorilla, and Grauer’s gorilla) and their conservation.
 As the home of one of North America’s largest populations of gorillas, Zoo Atlanta is proud to join other organizations in highlighting this event.

 Learn more about what organizations around the world are doing to help save gorillas, and find more World Gorilla Day resources at worldgorilladay.org.